 At that meeting, the US Surgeon General announced her support for the walking movement too, adding even more momentum to the cause.
 And also last year the CDC released a Vital Signs report indicating that walking is America’s favorite form of activity and Americans are walking more often.

 I’m extremely honored to co-chair the Every Body Walk!
 Collaborative with Tyler Norris of Kaiser Permanente and to be working closely with Scott Bricker, the executive director of America Walks.
-The Safe Routes to School National Partnership, with our connection to schools, parents and children, is playing an important role in reaching the family audience of the national walking movement, and America Walks is serving as the backbone organization to enable this movement to grow and thrive.
+The Safe Routes Partnership, with our connection to schools, parents and children, is playing an important role in reaching the family audience of the national walking movement, and America Walks is serving as the backbone organization to enable this movement to grow and thrive.

 Throughout 2013, we’ll be providing many ways for people and organizations to get involved in walking more and building more walkable communities.
 We’re going to want your stories about what makes walking great in your community.
 Through partnering with other organizations, we’ll be supporting state and local policy change to help parents, business owners and everyone plug in to improving walkability in your local community.
 We’re working with researchers too, and planning a walking conference for the fall of 2013.